|

 However, I

-would never come in FIRST in her mind.
+would never come FIRST in her mind.

 At best I was 'Mistress Material'.